 The package used to model combustion and chemical kinetics of the HCCI combustion is called CHEMKIN Pro.
-This software is one of the most known packages for combustion.
+This software is one of the most known packages for release rate, temperature and pressure history of the combustion.

 Before the start of modeling in CHEMKIN a pre process is required.
 This pre process will check if the basics to run the desired simulations are present.